General Training Environment

 Each fellow is able to find a satisfying balance between professional and personal life that suits her or his specific needs.
 Additionally, there is an enviable degree of camaraderie among the Fellows in both social and work place settings which helps reduce stress and burnout.

 Our Fellows always meet with applicants during the interview process for lunch to offer a candid assessment of their experiences, and they enthusiastically participate in the recruitment process including final ranking.
 Fellows are backed up by another Fellow in the event of fatigue, illness or family emergency.
 Fellows can take 3 weeks of vacation a year.
-Depending on the year of training (i.e., experience of the Fellow) and type of rotation, average weekly duty hours range from 50 to 70 hours including weekend call which is taken from home.
-Many of our Fellows are parents and some of our recent Fellows have become parents during Fellowship.
+Depending on the year of training (i.e., experience of the Fellow) and type of rotation, average weekly duty hours range from 50 to 70 hours including weekend call.

 Social and Family Life

 The greater Burlington area offers many fine opportunities for children, families and individuals with respect to residential options, education, all-season recreation, community fellowship, and entertainment.
-An annual Fellows' Welcome party, Holiday Season party, and Farewell celebration are important social hallmarks of the life of the Hematology/Oncology unit.
+An annual Fellows' Welcome party, fellowship retreats, and Graduation celebration are important social hallmarks of the life of the Hematology/Oncology unit.
 Faculty, Fellows and alumni routinely meet for dinner annually at the American Society of Clinical Oncology meeting and the American Society of Hematology meeting.